shivpvtel/Codepath-unit1-assingment/README.md

 ### Notes
 Describe any challenges encountered while building the app.
-Nothing worth mentioning, just basic debugging problems.
+Nothing worth mentioning, just basic debugging problems. i was not able to run the app on my device tho, i have the 13 pro max but nothing came up on my screen when trying to run it.